 FAQs: What to Expect When You Get in Touch

-A trained member of our helpline team will ask you for some brief details about yourself and your situation.
+A trained member of our Helpline team will ask you for some brief details about yourself and your situation.
 There may be times when there’s no one available to take your call, in which case you’ll need to leave your contact details on our answerphone – please don’t be put off by this.
 Just be prepared to leave a brief message, remembering to give your name and telephone number.
 We know that some people have difficulty using an answerphone, but please try and we will get back to you as soon as possible.
-Alternatively, you might choose to use our webchat service.
+Alternatively, you might choose to use our GriefChat service.

 Cruse Scotland counsellors are professionals who volunteer their time outside of their own therapeutic practice or counselling studies to support our clients.
 Helpline volunteers are compassionate, trustworthy individuals who have undergone thorough training to provide listening services to clients over the phone.
 Both types of volunteers are specially trained in the process of grieving and how to work with bereaved people.
 Some of our counsellors are more specialist in working with children, young people and families, or those who have been bereaved through suicide.